Health and Safety, Ages 2 to 5 Years

-You cannot protect your child from every danger he or she can possibly encounter outside the home.
+You can't protect your child from every danger that he or she can possibly encounter outside the home.
 But you can equip your child with some basic safety rules and precautions.
 Let your child's natural surroundings give you ideas for general training to help prepare your child for a variety of situations he or she may face.

 Basic safety precautions

 - Help your child be safe in and around motor vehicles.
 Teach your child basic rules about the dangers of streets, cars, and other vehicles.

 - Help prevent child abduction.
 Teach children to be cautious of strangers, and teach them how to react when they feel they are threatened.
 Remember that most children who are abducted aren't taken by strangers but rather by a parent, a relative, a family friend, or an acquaintance.